AlfiyaTamboli392/DSA/README.md

+# DELTA
+this is a demo for git &amp; Github class.

-# DSA
+# student
-This repository is for DSA programs
+Delta Student